SalishSeaCast/docs/particles/sensitivity.rst

 Figures 1, 2, 3, and 4 show particle trajectories with initial positions along the thalweg, but the initial positions in figures 3 and 4 are located in regions with stronger mixing.
 Figures A, B, C, and D show the change in depth of the particles as they progressed in their trajectories.

-Figures A and B show many differences in the evolution of depths between the 4 hour frequency cases and the 30 minute or 1 hour cases.
-In fact, the 1 hour case also deviates from the 30 minute case.

-Figures C and D

-:command:`Conclusion:`
+:command:`Conclusion: In regions of moderate mixing (Figures A and B), 30 minute data would be preferable; we can use 1 hour data with some caution.
+In regions of heavy mixing, we should exercise caution in analyzing trajectories and depths since results vary greatly depending on frequencies.`